-- 1. Certain disease states are known to increase a patient's susceptibility to digoxin toxicity (4).
-The following are examples of such disease states.

-- (a) Hypokalaemia

-- (b) Hypothyroidism

-- (c) Renal Failure

-- (d) Advance Heart Disease

-- 2. A number of researchers have reported relatively high serum digoxin levels in infants.
-However, digoxin treated-children older than two years of age demonstrate serum digoxin levels more closely resembling adult values (3).

-- 3. Patients receiving simultaneous quinidine and digoxin therapy should be monitored closely (5).
-Serum digoxin levels may rise to greater than twice the stabilized level within 24 hours after initiation

-of quinidine therapy and may remain higher for several days.

-4. Patients receiving the diuretic furosemide may not display digoxin values that correspond to the Clinical picture (6).
-When furosemide and digitalis preparations are used concurrently, monitoring patients is desirable (7).
+- 5. Certain disease states are known to increase a patient's susceptibility to digoxin toxicity (4).
+The following are examples of such disease states. - (a) Hypokalaemia - (b) Hypothyroidism - (c) Renal Failure - (d) Advance Heart Disease - 6.
+A number of researchers have reported relatively high serum digoxin levels in infants.
+However, digoxin treatedchildren older than two years of age demonstrate serum digoxin levels more closely resembling adult values (3). - 7.
+Patients receiving simultaneous quinidine and digoxin therapy should be monitored closely (5).
+Serum digoxin levels may rise to greater than twice the stabilized level within 24 hours after initiation of quinidine therapy and may remain higher for several days. - 8.
+Patients receiving the diuretic furosemide may not display digoxin values that correspond to the clinical picture (6).
+When furosemide and digitalis preparations are used concurrently, monitoring patients is desirable (7). - Individuals on large doses of biotin supplements should discontinue use one day before blood draw in order to 9. eliminate possible interferences.